cesarjorgemartinez/build-virtual-machines-environment/README.md

 sudo reboot
 ```

-**WARNING:** Exist a bug in last package named `polkit` (`polkit-0.112-22.el7_7.1.x86_64`) consisting of copy-paste commands in ssh sessions only paste the first line https://bugzilla.redhat.com/show_bug.cgi?id=1753037.
-In this link exists a workaround until release next version of this package.
+**WARNING:** Exist a bug in last package named `polkit` (`polkit-0.112-22.el7_7.1.x86_64`) consisting of copy-paste commands in ssh sessions only paste the first line.
+In the link <https://bugzilla.redhat.com/show_bug.cgi?id=1753037> exists a workaround until release next version of this package.

 ## 3.7.
-Convert vmdk image to work inside VMware ESXI 6.5 or VMware ESXI 6.7
+Convert vmdk image to work inside VMware ESXI 6.5 or 6.7

 The image formats obtained **vmdk**, **ovf** or **ova** are compatible with *VMware Workstation Player* but not are compatible for *ESXI 6.5* or *ESXI 6.7*.

-For this reason need to use *VMware Workstation Player* for Windows to obtain a compatible virtual machine.
+For this reason you need to use *VMware Workstation Player* for Windows to obtain a compatible virtual machine.

 TODO

-# 4. Build other Operationg Systems
+# 4. Build other Operating Systems

 Later, the builders for other Operating Systems will be coded or you can contribute to these builders (TODO).